 I’ve worked directly with metaphor for 30 years, both professionally and personally, and there’s one image that has never let me go: I’m a plant rooted in rich, fertile soil.
 On a personal level, when I don’t know what to do or something in life is troubling me, all I need is to open myself [ Read more … ]

 Philosophers throughout history have asserted that “the fundamental nature of the world is aesthetic” (Alfred North Whitehead, Gregory Bateson,James Hillman, Martin Foss,Donald Winnicott to name a few.)
 That said, it’s interesting that the word aesthetics comes from the Greek word “aisthenesthai” which is the ability to perceive.
-James Hillman writes, “Aesthetics in this primordial sense involves sensing the things of [ Read more … ]
+When he was alive, archetypal psychologist James Hillman [ Read more … ]

 In a meeting in late December 2006, the President of a small university asked me what course I wanted to teach in their Ph.D.
 Psychology program.
 Instead of responding with the curricula that I was already prepared to teach, to my surprise I found myself blurting out… “metaphor.”
 The topic was right there; there was [ Read more … ]